Games

 Every game-playing group of which I’ve been a part — from Sunday school classes with little kids to adult groups — usually has one or two games that they love best, and the group can play that game over and over again.
 My goal with every group is to try a bunch of games until I find at least one game we want to play over and over again.
 Of course I want to play lots of different games, but if there are one or two favorites, then when all other plans fail, we all know that at least we can play our favorite game.

-Please note that rules of games are mutable — you may know one or more of these games with slightly different rules.
-The rules given here are rules that I know work, but you should change and adapt them as you wish.
+Please note that rules of games are mutable.
+You may know one or more of these games with slightly different rules.
+The rules given here are rules that I know work, but you should feel free to change and adapt them as you wish.

-Bernie De Koven’s selection of playful games — an excellent selection of tested and tried games collected by Bernie De Koven, a game designer and self-described “fun theorist.”
+“Deep Fun” by Bernie De Koven — An excellent selection of tested and tried games collected by Bernie De Koven, a game designer and self-described “fun theorist.”
 De Koven was one of the key figures in the New Games Foundation.